 Most bail bond companies hire bounty hunters through referrals, so it is important to develop solid relationships with local bail bond companies to get the kind of steady work that comes from having a good reputation.
 A common way to break into the bounty hunting business is to serve as an apprentice with an established bail bondsmen in the area.
 The National Association of Fugitive Recovery Agents supports apprenticeships and helps new bounty hunters connect with seasoned professionals in the business.

 Experience in the bounty hunting profession not only means a better shot at apprehending the fugitive, but also at earning more money.
 As an established bounty hunter, you’ll be able to demand a larger percentage of the bond than newer bounty hunters.
 In fact, a solid record of successful apprehensions will afford you more leverage when it comes time to negotiate the percentage of the bond.
-The ability to negotiate a higher rate is largely tied to a bounty hunter’s experience and reputation for success.
+Your ability to negotiate a higher rate is largely tied to your experience and reputation for success.

-It goes without saying that on larger bonds where lots of money is at state, bail bondsmen will typically contact bounty hunters in the area with well-established records of successful apprehensions without incident.
+It goes without saying that on larger bonds where lots of money is at stake, bail bondsmen will typically contact bounty hunters in the area with well-established records of successful apprehensions without incident.
 In contrast, less experienced bounty hunters are more likely to be offered jobs with smaller bonds.
 In this profession, it’s all about earning the reputation that will make you a valuable asset to any bail bondsman.

 Credentials are an important part of the bounty hunting profession.
-Those with comprehensive resumes highlighting experience in law enforcement, specialized training in everything from constitutional law to apprehension and handcuffing techniques are the ones most sought after in the field, although many bail bondsmen also consider individuals with experience in the legal and insurance sectors, backgrounds in negotiation and conflict resolution, and a history of working as part of a team as desirable candidates.
+Those with comprehensive resumes highlighting experience in law enforcement, formal educational programs, and specialized training in everything from constitutional law to apprehension and handcuffing techniques are the ones most sought after in the field, although many bail bondsmen also consider individuals with experience in the legal and insurance sectors, backgrounds in negotiation and conflict resolution, and a history of working as part of a team as desirable candidates.